djunamay/ROSMAPwgs/README.md

 ## ROSMAPwgs:
 This repository contains code to download [whole genome sequencing data from the ROSMAP longitudinal cohort study](https://www.synapse.org/#!Synapse:syn11724057) and extract coding variant annotation information for genes of interest.

-*For now, this pipeline only extracts variant info for coding regions of interest (by gene) - it just takes a few modifications to generalize this to all genomic regions of interest.
-We'll add that soon!*

 ## Getting started:

 1. Set up environment